Preface

 We are not only heretics, but celebrants of blasphemy.

-This is hierophilia: the love of the sacred in its inversion.
+This is hierophilia: engagement with sacred forms through inversion and reinterpretation.
 We turn liturgy into theater, vestments into costume, confession into intimacy.
 These roles are masks we put on to heighten pleasure, and remove when their work is done.
 We play at priest and sinner, saint and heretic, not to mimic faith, but to reveal desire as its own holy order.

 Blasphemy is no sin.
 It is liberation in laughter and irreverence as sacrament.
 The sacred need not be solemn.
 The profane can be theater, a playground where we dare to mock, parody, and exalt at once.
 To laugh at what once condemned us is to strip it of power.
 To play with the sacred is to make it ours.